In this post, we are going to explore what Erectile Dysfunction (or ED), who it affects, the common causes, medication, and treatments, including CBD.

 Medications, low testosterone, high blood pressure, high cholesterol, diabetes, Parkinson’s disease, and clogged blood vessels can all be causes of Erectile Dysfunction.
-Let’s take a look at some of these.
+Let’s look at some of these.

 Opioid Prescriptions, which are readily available, can suppress testosterone levels.
-The FDA has issued a warning about opioid pain medicines and decreased sex hormone levels citing that long-term use of opioids may be associated with a lack of interest in sex, impotence, and infertility.
-It goes on to say that patients need to inform medical practitioners of changes or symptoms relating to Erectile Dysfunction.
+The FDA has issued a warning about opioid pain medicines and decreased sex hormone levels citing that long-term use of opioids may contribute to a lack of interest in sex, impotence, and infertility.
+It says that patients need to inform medical practitioners of changes or symptoms relating to Erectile Dysfunction.

-CBD has been used in the treatment of addiction to opioids and many seniors are starting to look at this as an alternative.
+CBD aids in the treatment of addiction to opioids and many seniors are looking at this as an alternative.

 According to the Mayo Clinic, high blood pressure can cause arteries to harden, decreasing blood flow to the penis.
-This, in turn, can result in ED or reduced sexual desire.
+This can cause ED or reduced sexual desire.
 In a crossover study, a single dose of CBD reduced blood pressure.

 For men who have Parkinson’s Disease, ED can be the most common sexual problem.
 Tremors, lack of motor control, sleep issues, sweating, and stiff muscles can interfere with achieving and maintaining an erection, and medications can often affect sexual desires and responses.

-“Atherosclerosis,” or hardening of the arteries, is caused by plaque buildup as a result of high blood pressure, smoking, or high cholesterol.
-The blood vessels do not dilate properly and blood flow is slowed down.
+“Atherosclerosis,” or hardening of the arteries, caused by plaque buildup results from high blood pressure, smoking, or high cholesterol.
+The blood vessels do not dilate properly and this slows the blood flow.
 Because atherosclerosis often affects the penis first before hitting other parts of the body, it can be an early warning sign of heart problems.

 Since atherosclerosis is characterized by inflammation and CBD has anti-inflammatory properties, researchers are suggesting the use of CBD to counter the inflammation.

-Erectile Dysfunction can be caused by depression, stress and anxiety, and post-traumatic stress disorder or PTSD.
+Erectile Dysfunction can result from depression, stress and anxiety, and post-traumatic stress disorder or PTSD.

 A research paper has shown that psychological factors such as depression, stress, and anxiety are the most common causes of ED.

-Men who are stressed out over poor body image, for example, or anxiety about not ‘performing,” job or relationship issues, often experience ED.
+Men who stress out over poor body image, for example, or have anxiety about not ‘performing,” have job or relationship issues, often experience ED.
 Proper diagnosis of the underlying causes can aid in treatment.

-VA Researches at the U.S. Department of Veteran Affairs found that sexual problems are common with men who have PTSD.
+VA Researches at the U.S. Department of Veterans Affairs found that sexual problems are common with men who have PTSD.